Bread

 Measurement of salt and yeast by weight is desirable for home bakers and bread machine bakers.
 Few home bakers have scales precise enough.

 Conversion?
-The great majority of recipes refer to standard ground table salt.
+The majority of recipes refer to standard ground table salt.
 For table salt: 1 tsp = 5.7 grams or .20 oz.
 Some fine crystal table salt on the market in the US weighs 7 grams per teaspoon.
 I do not pay attention to this information unless the recipe I am referring to has used a coarse or fine salt:

 The size of the salt crystals affects solubility, which can affect the distribution of salt in the dough, and effect of salt on yeast.
 However a gram of kosher salt works as well as a gram of table salt for baking bread.